KitKatTrading/QuantTrading/README.md

 **2.2.
 Pattern recognition module**

 At a medium timeframe (1h), the specific trading pattern will be explored.
 This is what typical trading strategy refers to.
 Specific strategies could be:
-* Chanlun 缠论
+* Chanlun
-* Channel rangebound 通道区间
+* Channel rangebound
-* Support & Resistance 支持阻力
+* Support & Resistance
-* Wakeng 挖坑战法

 Input to this module is:
 * Most recent N=100 candlesticks (OHLC + volume)